Amherst takes title to and warehouses the Replacement Property to be improved or land where improvements will be constructed until:

 Taxpayer oversees the improvements by serving as Amherst’s property manager including but not limited to hiring a general contractor, architect, engineers, subcontractors, and causing materials to be purchased to facilitate construction.

 Throughout an Improvement Exchange, taxpayer provides Amherst with initialed (approved) invoices for payment utilizing exchange proceeds, taxpayer-provided funds or bank-loaned funds.
-Cash in addition to exchange proceeds offsets Debt Relief.
+Cash from taxpayer and bank-loaned funds offset Debt Relief.

 Taxpayer initials on an invoice mean: